goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Avoid requiring/importing another file with a path that was given as parameter due to the concern that it could have originated from user input.
 This rule can be extended for accessing files in general (i.e. `fs.readFile()`) or other sensitive resource access with dynamic variables originating from user input.
 [Eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) linter can catch such patterns and warn early enough

-**Otherwise:** Malicious user input could find its way to a parameter that is used to require tampered files, for example, a previously uploaded file on the file system, or access already existing system files.
+**Anders:** Malicious user input could find its way to a parameter that is used to require tampered files, for example, a previously uploaded file on the file system, or access already existing system files.

 🔗 [**Read More: Safe module loading**](/sections/security/safemoduleloading.md)